standardgalactic/zet/_posts/2023-02-21-modular-specs.md

   modules that import them can be instantiated with different values for the constants.

-- The most tricky are variables.
+- The most tricky are variables (which typically represent registers).
   Instead of importing / exporting the variable directly, it is helpful to introduce a pair of functions: one to read the variable and one to write to the variable.